matheusmbar/matheusmbar.github.io/_posts/2019-08-18-SKR_E3_DIP_firmware.md

 default_envs = BIGTREE_SKR_MINI
 ```

 Since many ones questioned me about this, let me be it very clear about this file.
-This instruction section from [BIGTREETECH-SKR-E3-DIP-V1.0 firmware repository](https://github.com/bigtreetech/BIGTREETECH-SKR-E3-DIP-V1.0/tree/master/Firmware) (sorry BTT but i had to fix some English mistakes in your instructions):
+This instruction section from [BIGTREETECH-SKR-E3-DIP-V1.0 firmware repository](https://github.com/bigtreetech/BIGTREETECH-SKR-E3-DIP-V1.0/tree/master/Firmware) (sorry BTT but I had to fix some English mistakes in your instructions):

 >  If you have downloaded from Marlin bugfix-2.0.x Official version please modify here from `TMCStepper@<1.0.0` to `https://github.com/bigtreetech/TMCStepper`